pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/esc/_index.md

 ## OIDC and access Secrets

-Teams can setup OIDC logins attached to environments, which then can be used to retrieve dynamic short-lived credentials.
+Teams can setup OIDC in their cloud providers to allow environments to retrieve dynamic short-lived credentials.
 They can also pull secrets from other secrets managers and vaults.

 These can be used with [Pulumi IaC](/docs/concepts/environments/#using-with-pulumi-iac) with `pulumi up`.
 These can be used to [run external CLIs](/docs/concepts/environments/#running-third-party-commands-using-pulumi-esc-secrets-and-config) like `aws`, `kubectl`, and more.